-The beauty about the aircraft dispatcher job field is that every day is different!
+The great thing about the aircraft dispatcher job field is that every day is different!
 Meaning you are not going be moving papers from the left side of your desk, to the right side and back again...every single day.

 I believe most aircraft dispatchers feel a level of satisfaction at the end of the shift, knowing their role made a difference in someones life that day!
 Greeting a pilot over the phone or radio, maximizing an aircraft payload to ensure all of customers were able to board the flight, effectively reviewing the weather to ensure you keep your customers, flight crew members and aircraft safe are just some of the tasks aircraft dispatchers handle on a daily basis.

 Will some days be stressful?
 Of course, it would be unrealistic to think any job would not have stress.
 You'll also have a few easy days....literally, somehow, everything operates on time, no mechanical issues, VFR weather across the board and some days (it won't happen often) your desk phone might not even ring during an entire shift!

 The Federal Aviation Administration (FAA) requires part 65 approved dispatch schools to have no more than 25 students per instructor.

 It is unlikely you will find that many students in one class at North American Flight Control.
 Why?